gchurch/ASP.NET-eShop/README.md

 ![.NET Core](https://github.com/gchurch/Ganges/workflows/.NET%20Core/badge.svg?branch=master)

 I have created a CRUD application in the style of an E-commerce website using ASP.NET Core 5.0.
 I have created a few different front-ends using different technologies.
 The front-end technologies I have used are Angular, React, and Razor.
-The solution has a clean architecture which results in the front-ends being easily substitutable for one another.
+The solution uses a clean architecture which results in the front-ends being easily substitutable for one another.
 I have also created unit tests and functional tests for the application.

 ## Angular Front-end